SWEGroup39/GatorChatApp/API_Documentation.md

     - Gorilla Mux is needed for the "github.com/gorilla/mux" package.
   - **CORS**
     - CORS is needed for the ""github.com/rs/cors" package.
+  - **azblob**
+    - azblob is a package used for handling images by storing them in a container on the Microsoft Azure account.
+It is for the "github.com/Azure/azure-storage-blob-go/azblob" package.

 - **Quick Reference**: Use ```go get -u <package>``` in your command line to install a certain package.